epalzeolithe/DisPro/readme.md

 		Shows the available addresses for dispatching (non-tunneling mode only) -multiply int
-		The threads are multiplied by the specific value (default 2) -pipe int
+		The threads are multiplied by the specific value (default 2) -option
+		Use option mode (sets the operating system options for maximum potential) -pipe int
-		The size of buffers in bytes for more power (default 8192) -port int
+		The size of buffers in bytes for more throughput (default 8192) -port int
 		The port number to listen for SOCKS connection (default 1080) -secure